kaoz70/flexcms/README.md

 # FlexCMS

-Simple content management system
+Simple content management system, in the current state of the project its not ready to be used in production or even in development.
+Its still under heavy development.

 ## Current version

-0.0.1
+0.0.1a

 ## Installation
 Copy the source to the localhost / server